brianglass/anastasis/files/december.md

 <span style="color:red">27.
 Of the holy Protomartyr and Archdeacon Stephen,</span> and of our venerable father and confessor Theodore the Branded.

 Stephen was a Jew by birth, a disciple of Gamaliel, the teacher of the law, as some say, first of the seven deacons, whom the Apostles appointed in Jerusalem for the care of the poor and for the distribution to them of alms.
 He was a man full of faith and the Holy Spirit, working great signs and wonders among the people.
 He disputed with the Jews concerning Jesus and refuted all their objections so manifestly that no one was able to stand up against the wisdom and spirit with he spoke, and he was accused as a blasphemer and dragged before the Sanhedrin of the elders, before whom, having with boldness demonstrated from the divine Scriptures the coming of the Just One (Jesus), of whom they had become the betrayers and murderers, he rebuked their unbelief and hardness of heart.
 Finally, fixing his eves on heaven and having gazed upon the glory of God, he said: I see the heavens opened and the Son of Man standing on the right hand of God.
 On hearing this they stopped their ears, and having thrown him violently out of the city they stoned him, as he cried out and said: Lord Jesus, receive my spirit.
-Then imitating his MasterÂ’s lack of malice, he knelt on the ground and prayed in a loud voice for those who were stoning him, saying, Â‘Lord, do not hold this sin against themÂ’ And having said this he fell asleep in the Lord in the year 36 (Acts 6:7), becoming the first of the Martyrs of ChristÂ’s Church.
+Then imitating his Master’s lack of malice, he knelt on the ground and prayed in a loud voice for those who were stoning him, saying, ‘Lord, do not hold this sin against them’ And having said this he fell asleep in the Lord in the year 36 (Acts 6:7), becoming the first of the Martyrs of Christ’s Church.
 Concerning St Theodore. see the 11 October.

 **Apolytikion.
 Tone 4.
 Speedily anticipate.**